-During the period under report the data collected during the year 1967-68 in 55 districts were analysed and reports prepared.
-In addition the data for 1968-69 kharif season collected in the 8 districts mentioned above were analysed and reports prepared.
+During the period under report the data collected during the year 1967-68 is districts were analysed and reports prepared.
+In addition the data for the season collected in the 8 districts mentioned above were analysed and reports prepared.

-The results of analysis indicated that the extent of correlation between preharvest estimates and crop cutting estimates remained at the same level as in the previous years in most of the states.
+The results of analysis indicated that the extent of correlation between preestimates and crop cutting estimates remained at the same level as in the present standard errors.

 The estimates of yield were accompanied with moderate standard errors.

-4.7 Pilot surveys for estimation of livestock products and study of livestock practices.
+Plat surveys for estimation of livestock products and study of livestock practices.

-As reported in the last year's report the Institute initiated during 1968, two pilot sample surveys one for estimation of meat production in Haryana and the other for estimation of milk production and study of bovine practices in Himachal Pradesh.
-The field work of the meat survey in Haryana was completed in February 1969 and of the milk estimation survey in Himachal Pradesh in July, 1969.
+As reported in the last year's report the Institute initiated during 1968, two sample surveys one for estimation of meat production in Haryana and the stimation of milk production and study of bovine practices in Himachal The field work of the meat survey in Haryana was completed in February and of the milk estimation survey in Himachal Pradesh in July, 1969.

-As already reported the Institute had proposed conducting two pilot sample surveys for evolving an integrated technique for estimation of principal livestock products simultaneously and for studying the attendant animal husbandry practices of bovine sheep, poultry, etc. during the Fourth Five Year Plan.
-The first survey in Northern region comprising Punjab, Haryana and Himachal Pradesh was initiated in March.
-1969 and the second survey in Andhra Pradesh would be started during 1970.
+As already reported the Institute had proposed conducting two pilot sample for evolving an integrated technique for estimation of principal livestock simultaneously and for studying the attendant animal husbandry practices sheep, poultry, etc. during the Fourth Five Year Plan.
+The first survey them region comprising Punjab, Haryana and Himachal Pradesh was in March.
+1969 and the second survey in Andhra Pradesh would be thing 1970.

-The statistical analysis of the data collected from a pilot survey on meat production in Tamil Nadu during 1966-67 was completed and a report thereon was presented to the Scientific Panels.
-The study indicated that the estimate of total meat production in the tract comprising districts of Coimbatore, North Arcot, Salem, South Arcot and Thiruchirapalli during 1966-67 was of the order of 19.4 thousand tonnes with a standard error of 4.3 percent.
+The statistical analysis of the data collected from a pilot survey on meat in Tamil Nadu during 1966-67 was completed and a report thereon was to the Scientific Panels The study indicated that the estimate of total duction in the tract comprising districts of Coimbatore, North Arcot, South Arcot and Thiruchirapalli during 1966-67 was of the order of 19.4 tonnes with a standard error of 4.3 percent.

-The statistical analysis of the data collected in the sample surveys in Haryana and Himachal Pradesh were undertaken during the year.
+statistical analysis of the data collected in the sample surveys in Haryana Pradesh were undertaken during the year.

-The second meeting of the Direction Committee constituted for guiding the work of pilot sample survey on livestock products was held on 9th June, 1969.
-The Committee recommended that a workshop meeting and a seminar on Livestock Statistics should be held by the Institute.
+second meeting of the Direction Committee constituted for guiding the sample survey on livestock products was held on 9th June, 1969.
+The recommended that a workshop meeting and a seminar on Livestock should be held by the Institute.
 These would be held in March, 1970.

-On the basis of the data collected in the sample surveys conducted for estimation of wool production in different states of the country it was estimated that during 1966 the all India wool production, excluding pulled wool was of the order of 28.42 thousand tonnes.
+wool production in different states of the country it was estimated that the all India wool production, excluding pulled wool was of the order bousand tonnes.